-Mona Dearly, a spiteful, loud-mouthed, unpopular woman dies when the car she is driving in plunges off a cliff and into a river near the small upstate New York town where she lives.
-Wyatt Rash, the local police chief, investivates and suspects foul play in Mona's death and tries to contain the whole town whom all are suspects who include Wyatt's daughter Ellen, who is going to marry landscape artist Bobby Calzone whose business was suffering from his lazy business partner, Jeff, Mona's slow-witted son, as well as waitress Rona Mace, who was having an affair with Mona's husband.
+Mona Dearly, a spiteful, loud-mouthed, unpopular woman dies when the car she is driving plunges off a cliff and into a river near the small upstate New York town where she lives.
+Wyatt Rash, the local police chief, investigates and suspects foul play in Mona's death.
+The whole town are suspects, including Wyatt's daughter Ellen, who is about to marry landscape artist Bobby Calzone whose business was suffering from his lazy business partner, Jeff, Mona's slow-witted son, as well as waitress Rona Mace, who was having an affair with Mona's husband.
 Written by

 Mona Dearly's dead.

 She's dead- It was just a- car accident.

 You gotta be kiddin' me.
 Well- We gotta celebrate!

 Jesus, God, Ellie she's a human being.
 Have a little respect.

 I don't gotta have respect for no one in that family.
 Think how they treated you.